-In September 2011, the FASB issued ASU 2011-08 "Intangibles - Goodwill and Other (Topic 350): Testing Goodwill for Impairment," which amends the guidance on the annual testing of goodwill for impairment.
-The amended guidance will allow companies to assess qualitative factors (such as changes in management, key personnel, strategy, key technology, or customers) to determine if it is more-likely-than-not that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test required under current accounting standards.
-ASU 2011-08 is effective for the first annual period beginning after December 15, 2011, with early adoption permitted.
+In July 2012, the FASB issued ASU 2012-02 "Intangibles-Goodwill and Other: Testing Indefinite-Lived Intangible Assets for Impairment," which amends the guidance on impairment testing for indefinite-lived intangible assets.
+The amended guidance will allow companies to first assess qualitative factors to determine whether it is necessary to perform the quantitative impairment test.
+A company no longer will be required to test the fair value of an intangible asset unless the company determines, based on a qualitative assessment, that it is more likely than not that its fair value is less than its carrying amount.
+ASU 2012-02 is effective for interim and annual periods beginning after September 15, 2012.
 The implementation of this guidance did not have a material impact on the Company's consolidated financial statements.